nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `/cadd DD/MM/YY FOOD_NAME CALORIE_COUNT`

 * `CALORIE_COUNT` can be omitted if food has not been added previously.
+* If user adds food that has been added previously with `CALORIE_COUNT`, the `CALORIE_COUNT` of said food will be updated

 Example of usage:
 `/cadd 11/02/23 chicken 100`